hiimivantang/hiimivantang-de-challenge/section-4/README.md

 ```

-Here are the charts visualizing daily cases and deaths overvarious timeframes.
+Here are the charts visualizing daily cases and deaths over timeframes.

 ![](covid_2_weeks.png)